 Livestock at Riverdog Farm

 Our certified organic chickens and pigs are treated with great care.
 All of the animals at Riverdog Farm are pasture-raised, which means that they live on a mix of organically grown alfalfa, clovers and perennial grasses as well as forage for insects and nuts.
 We do not give our animals antibiotics or growth hormones.
 We believe that the best way to take care of their health is by providing a healthy diet and room to roam.
+All of our animals are Certified Organic by the CCOF and the USDA.
+Our meat is processed in a facility that is not certified organic, therefor the meat itself is not certified organic.

 Our laying hens are rotated through 5-acre pasture swaths.
 The hen houses are mobile and moved every two weeks to a fresh section of pasture.
 In addition to pasture and insect foraging, the laying hens are fed our organically grown triticale and safflower, Cowgirl Creamery whey, the farm's veggie and fruit culls, and organic feed.